Cook an autumn feast

 Food on the table

 In the seasonal round, the colder months are also the time to eat, rather than make, cheese.
-Stilton, a traditional product of Derbyshire, Leicestershire and Nottinghamshire, is heavily in demand and, in the past, creamy Wensleydale, often blued, was also a popular midwinter treat.
+Stilton, a traditional product of Derbyshire, Leicestershire and Nottinghamshire, is heavily in demand.
+In the past, creamy Wensleydale, often blued, was also a popular midwinter treat.

 England can provide minute and localised culinary surprises.
-The Cornish town of Mousehole celebrates Tom Bawcock’s Eve on 23 December with stargazey pie – a pastry-covered pie of fish and eggs, identified by the presence of whole sardines or pilchards, their heads projecting through the crust.
+The Cornish town of Mousehole celebrates Tom Bawcock’s Eve on 23 December with stargazey pie.
+This is a pastry-covered pie of fish and eggs with the heads of sardines or pilchards projecting through the crust.
 Theories abound about its origin, from the legend of one Tom Bawcock, who lifted a famine by fishing in a storm, to the practical – that leaving heads on makes for more succulent fish.